cuijiyao01/docker-k8s-training/admin/accessDashboard.md

 `https://api.<cluster-name>.<project-name>.shoot.canary.k8s-hana.ondemand.com/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy`

 The connection is insecure because the certificate is not signed by an trusted authority.
+Accept it anyways.

 ## Reading the access credentials out of the kubeconfig